corvofeng/Vsnips/README.md

 python function argument.
 But the Vsnips is based on VScode `CompletionItemProvider`, it may be hard to support this feature.

-So, I change to another solution, after the user triggers the keys like `v-doc`, Vsnips could auto-generate the doc for the functions, Which will refer to `autoDocstring`.
+So, I change to another solution, after the user triggers the keys like `v-doc`, Vsnips could auto-generate the doc for the functions, Which will refer to [autoDocstring][9].

 [1]: https://github.com/SirVer/ultisnips